 Eye diseases and disorders common in aging adults

-- Glaucoma is often related to increased pressure inside the eye.
-If it is not treated early, this condition can lead to permanent vision loss and blindness.
+- Glaucoma is usually related to increased pressure inside the eye.
+If it is not treated, this condition can lead to permanent vision loss and blindness.
 Heredity is a significant risk factor for glaucoma, as is age, race, diabetes, and some medications.
 Glaucoma is less commonly caused by other factors such as a blunt object or chemical injury to the eye, severe eye infection, blockage of blood vessels, inflammatory disorders of the eye, and occasionally by corrective eye surgery.
 Most people with glaucoma have no early symptoms or pain from increased pressure.
-To detect glaucoma, the eye doctor will examine your eyes through dilated pupils.
+To detect glaucoma, the eye doctor will examine your eyes to assess the appearance of the optic nerve, measure the eye pressure and test the visual field.
 Also some people can have damage to the eye from glaucoma, even with normal pressure in the eye.
 Treatment may include prescription eye drops, oral medications, laser treatment, or surgery.

-- Retinal disorders are a leading cause of blindness in the United States.
-The retina is a thin lining on the back of the eye made up of cells that collect visual images and pass them on to the brain.
+- Retinal disorders are a leading cause of blindness in the United States and in other developed countries.
+The retina is a thin lining on the back of the eye made up of cells that detect visual images and pass them on to the brain.
 Retinal disorders interrupt this transfer of images.
-They include age-related macular degeneration, diabetic retinopathy, and retinal detachment.
+Common ones include age-related macular degeneration, diabetic retinopathy, and retinal detachment.

 - Age-related macular degeneration (AMD).
 The macula is the small central portion of the retina containing millions of nerve cells (cones) that are sensitive to light.
-This are of the retina is responsible for detailed vision, such as facial recognition and reading .
-AMD is characterized by the loss cells in this area causing blurred central vision.
+This area of the retina is responsible for detailed vision, such as facial recognition and reading.
+AMD is characterized by the loss of cells in this area causing blurred central vision.
 It contributes to vision loss but does not cause total blindness.
-There is no cure but some people have been shown to benefit from nutritional supplements.
+If advanced, there is no cure but in early stages there is benefit from nutritional supplements.
 People with the more severe type of AMD may benefit from laser or injection of medication.

 - Diabetic retinopathy.
 This disorder is a complication of diabetes.
 It occurs when small blood vessels stop feeding the retina properly.
 In the early stages of diabetic retinopathy, the blood vessels may leak fluid, causing blurred vision or no symptoms at all.
 As the disease advances, you may notice floaters, blind spots or cloudiness of vision.
 New blood vessels may grow and bleed into the center of the eye, causing serious vision loss or blindness.
-In most cases, laser treatment can prevent blindness.
+For diabetic swelling of the retina, drug injections and laser may improve or preserve vision.
+In most advanced cases, laser treatment can prevent blindness.
 It is very important that people with diabetes have an eye exam with pupil dilation every year.
 Very importantly, the likelihood of diabetic retinopathy is significantly decreased with good blood sugar control.

 - Corneal diseases and conditions can cause redness, watery eyes, pain, reduced vision, or a halo effect.
 The cornea is the clear, dome-shaped "window" at the front of the eye.
 It helps to focus light that enters the eye.
 Disease, infection, injury, toxic agents, and other elements can damage the cornea.
 Treatments include using medicated eye drops.
 Some corneal diseases may require surgery.